typescript-cheatsheets/react/docs/basic/getting-started/forms-and-events.md

 **Typing onSubmit, with Uncontrolled components in a Form**

 If you don't quite care about the type of the event, you can just use React.SyntheticEvent.
-If your target form has custom named inputs that you'd like to access, you can use type widening:
+If your target form has custom named inputs that you'd like to access, you can use a type assertion:

 ```tsx
 <form